 Deceased Individuals.
-Harbor-UCLA Medical Center will ensure its Use or Disclosure of the PHI of deceased individuals is in accordance with applicable law.
-If under applicable California law, an executor, administrator or other person has the authority to act on behalf of a deceased individual or deceased individual's estate, then Harbor-UCLA Medical Center shall treat such person as the deceased individual's personal representative, and allow such personal representative to make decisions regarding the deceased individual's PHI.
-Before Using or Disclosing the PHI of a deceased individual, Harbor-UCLA Medical Center will obtain, if necessary, an appropriate Authorization from the personal representative of the deceased individual in accordance with DHS Policy No. 361.4, "Use and Disclosures of Protected Health Information Requiring Authorization".
-This Policy applies for as long as Harbor-UCLA Medical Center maintains a deceased individual's PHI.
+DHS will ensure its use or disclosure of the PHI of deceased individuals is in accordance with applicable law.
+If under applicable California law, an executor, administrator or other person has the authority to act on behalf of a deceased individual or deceased individual's personal representative, and allow such personal representative to make decisions regarding the deceased individual's PHI.
+Before using or disclosing the PHI of a deceased individual, DHS will obtain, if necessary, an appropriate Authorization from the personal representative of the deceased individual in accordance with DHS Policy No. 361.4, "Use and Disclosure of Protected Health Information Requiring Authorization."
+This policy applies for as long as DHS maintains a deceased individual's PHI.

 Adults or Emancipated Minors.
-If under applicable law, a person has the authority to act on behalf of an individual who is an adult or an emancipated minor regarding health care decisions, then Harbor-UCLA Medical Center must treat this person as the individual's personal representative responsible making decisions regarding the use and disclosure of such individual's PHI and must obtain, as necessary, an appropriate Authorization from the personal representative in accordance with DHS Policy No. 361.4, "Use and Disclosure of Protected Health Information Requiring Authorization."
+If under applicable law, a person has the authority to act on behalf of an individual who is an adult or an emancipated minor regarding health care decisions, then DHS must treat this person as the individual's personal representative responsible for making decisions regarding the use and disclosure of such individual's PHI and must obtain, as necessary, an appropriate Authorization from the personal representative in accordance with DHS Policy No. 361.4, "Use and Disclosure of Protected Health Information Requiring Authorization."

 Unemancipated Minors.
-If under applicable law, a parent, guardian or person acting in loco parentis has the authority to act on behalf of an individual who is an unemancipated minor regarding health care decisions, then Harbor-UCLA Medical Center must treat such person as the personal representative responsible for making decisions regarding the Use and Disclosure of
+If under applicable law, a parent, guardian or person acting in loco parentis has the authority to act on behalf of an individual who is an unemancipated minor regarding health decisions, then DHS must treat such person as the person representative responsible for making decisions regarding the use and disclosure of such individual's PHI and must obtain, as necessary, an appropriate Authorization form from the personal representative in accordance with DHS.
+Policy No. 361.4.